Go Back Email Link

 How to Make Moist Chocolate Cake

 • Begin by preheating your oven to 350°F (175°C).
-Prepare two 8-inch (20 cm) round cake pans by greasing them thoroughly and lining the bottoms with baking paper.
-This ensures your cakes release easily after baking and maintain their perfect shape.
+Prepare two 8-inch (20 cm) round or three 6-inch (15cm)round cake pans by greasing & lining with baking paper.

 How to Make Chocolate Buttercream Frosting